Planetary Aspects

 The images of aspects on this page were all made

-using the Planetary Aspects and Transits software.Introduction
+using either the Planetary Aspects and Transits software or

 Conjunction, Opposition, Square, Trine,

 Two planets form an aspect when their degree of separation (the absolute difference of their longitudes) is sufficiently close to one of the following: 0° (conjunction), 180° (opposition), 90° (square), 120° (trine), 60° (sextile), 30° (semisextile) or 150° (quincunx).
-Astrologers also recognize other aspects, not dealt with here.
+Astrologers also recognize other aspects, not dealt with here, such as 45° (semi-square).

 Sextile, Semisextile and QuincunxA certain inexactness is permitted, which is called the orb.
 Thus if an orb of 10° is used then two planets are conjunct if they are separated by less than 10°.
 They are opposite if their separation is less than 10° from 180°, they are square if their separation is less than 10° from 90°, they are trine if their separation is less than 10° from 120°, and so on.
 For example, if a certain planet's longitude is 35° then another planet will be square to it if the second planet's longitude is anything between 115° and 135°.